fsspec/kerchunk/docs/source/spec.rst

       "x/0": ["s3://bucket/path/file.nc", 294094376, 73825960]
     }

-Data can also be written in JSON, in which case the value is interpreted as a JSON file.
+Data can also be written as a JSON object instead of a string, in which case the value is interpreted as a JSON file.
 For example, the above could equivalently be written as:

 .. code-block:: json